Assistant Professor of Technology, Innovation and Learning |

-I design future-ready learning models that bridge technology, design, and human values.
-At USC’s Iovine & Young Academy, I develop the CBRL model to nurture innovation across disciplines and boundaries of work—from AI and XR to materials science and entrepreneurship.
+I design future-ready learning and work models that bridge technology, design, and human values.
+At USC Iovine & Young Academy, I study and assess creative approaches to nurture emerging skills and competencies across disciplines and boundaries of work—from AI and XR to materials science and entrepreneurship.

 My work examines how evolving sociotechnical landscapes shape the ways people learn, create, and collaborate--focusing on the intersection of skills, expertise, and evolving technologies.
-I aim to develop creative methods that sustain human practices in learning, innovation, and work, ensuring they remain central amid the growing influence of intelligent machines.
+I develop creative approaches that sustain human practices in learning, innovation, and work, ensuring they remain central amid the growing influence of intelligent machines.

-At USC IYA, I design and assess learning models that foster cross-disciplinary collaboration and innovation at the intersection of technology, design, and business.
-This work spans domains including AI, digital/physical product design, and materials innovation.
-It has led to the development of the Challenge Based Reflective Learning (CBRL) model, which I am currently applying and studying in civerse contexts--college courses, labs, studios, and community centers.
-My research has been published in leading venues such as CHI, Computers & Education, and Academy of Management.
+At USC IYA, I design and assess learning models that foster cross-disciplinary collaboration and innovation at the intersection of technology, design, and entrepreneurship.
+This work spans domains of AI, digital/physical design, and innovation for the creative economy.
+It has led to the development of the Challenge Based Reflective Learning (CBRL) model, which I am currently applying and expanding in diverse contexts--including college settings, labs & studios, and community codesign contexts.
+My research has been published and awarded in leading venues such as CHI, Computers & Education, Academy of Management, and Journal of Workplace Learning.

 (April, 2025) We presented our paper on makerspace design to enhance HCI learning for complex, real-world challenges at the 2025 CHI Coference in Yokohama, Japan.

-(April, 2025) Take a look at our poster on transdisciplinary AI/ML education from the USC Center for AI in Society Symposium.
+(April, 2025) We presented a poster on transdisciplinary AI/ML education from the USC Center for AI in Society Symposium.

 Learning HCI through Social, Material, and Spatial Design